Police Procedure: Hospital Patients

 Drink Driving Hospital Patients Police Procedure

-The police can breathalyse any person who they reasonably believe to have been driving, attempting to drive or in charge of a vehicle at the time of an accident on a road or other public place.
+The police can breathalyse any person who they reasonably suspect to have been driving, attempting to drive or in charge of a vehicle while under the influence of alcohol or drugs.
+They can also breathalyse any person they reasonably believe was driving, attempting to drive or in charge of a vehicle at the time of an accident on a road or other public place.
 However, in some cases a person may be taken to the hospital before a requirement to provide a specimen can be made.
 The procedure for hospital patients differs to that of standard police procedure.

 A hospital is defined as an institution which provides medical or surgical treatment for in-patients or out-patients.